nvhhr/discordcss/README.md

 This repository is still in a stage where things might change in major ways without warning, so:
 No warranty, no promises for support.
-Any/all functionality and look of all css here might change without any warning at any time.
+Any/all functionality and look of all css within this repository might change without any warning at any time.
 **The Vencord plugin "ThemeAttributes" should be enabled for best experience.**
-I'm only really testing this on Vesktop but I try to maintain compatibility with Discord stable.

 To use the theme or snippets:
 Grab the "raw" links to the files (main theme: https://raw.githubusercontent.com/nvhhr/discordcss/main/flexible.theme.css and for snippets or presets for an example: https://raw.githubusercontent.com/nvhhr/discordcss/main/snippets/dashless-extended.theme.css) and drop the links into your Vencord online themes.